 \section{Background}

-DGAs are one of the main pillars of the success of botnets.
-They were first devised more than ten years ago, and they have been steadily refined over the years by successive generations of malware developers.
+DGAs are one of the main pillars behind the success of botnets.
+They were first conceived more than a decade ago, and they have been steadily refined over the years by successive generations of malware developers.
 These algorithms generate a set of AGDs to communicate with C\&C servers, thus eliminating the risks associated with using static IP addresses~\cite{203628,nadji2017still}.
 In~\cite{Patsakis2019}, the authors generalise the notion of DGAs by extending them to other protocols beyond DNS, and they propose the term Resource Identifier Generation Algorithms (RIGAs).
-The authors show how decentralised permanent storage (DPS) has some potential drawbacks and exploitable characteristics for armouring a botnet, a fact that has already been exploited in the real world~\cite{ipfsstorm} due to the immutability property of DPS. \autoref{fig:riga} depicts the hierarchy of RIGAs.
+The authors show how decentralised permanent storage (DPS) has some potential drawbacks and exploitable characteristics for armouring a botnet, a fact that has already been exploited in the real world~\cite{ipfsstorm} due to the immutability properties of DPS. \autoref{fig:riga} depicts the hierarchy of RIGAs.

 In its most basic form, DGAs create a set of domain names by using a deterministic pseudo-random generator (PRNG)~\cite{7535098,6175908}.
 Therefore, (infected) devices belonging to a botnet query a set of domains generated by the DGA until they are correctly resolved to a valid IP, corresponding to the C\&C server.
 Since the location of the C\&C server dynamically changes, blacklisting domains is a very inefficient protection technique.
-Additionally, this makes seizing the botnet much more difficult, since we would need to take (register) all domain names generated by the DGA (with a given seed) for disrupting the botmaster only for a short amount of time.
-This process will generally be very costly.
-Hence, the botmaster benefits from the high ratio between the number of generated domains and registered ones, which makes her operation cheap as compared to the cost defending against it, which involves registering all possible domains.
+Additionally, this makes seizing the botnet much more difficult, since one would need to take (register) all domain names generated by the DGA (with a given seed) for disrupting the botmaster only for a short amount of time.
+This process will generally be very costly, typically involving thousands of domain names for stopping the botnet for just a day.
+Hence, the botmaster benefits from this asymmetry between the high ratio of generated domains to registered ones.
+That makes her operation cheap, as compared to the cost of defending against it, which involves registering all possible domains.